dtmilano/viaduc/README.md

 ![android-device-viewer](./screenshots/android-device-viewer.png)

 Using [Culebratester2-public](https://github.com/dtmilano/CulebraTester2-public) and the python client library [Culebratester2-client](https://github.com/dtmilano/CulebraTester2-client) communicates with an Android device to get the screenshot and send events (i.e. clicks).
+Therefore, you can interact with the physical device through its representation.

 Also provides a context menu to be able to send BACK or quit the app.